ThomasMBury/charlie-bury-website/content/en/_index.md

   featured_image: '/images/Space-header.jpg'
 ---

-My work across screenwriting, prose, and poetry primarily seeks to express an understanding of the world through a neurodivergent and theological lens.
+My screenwriting seeks to illuminate the human experience in all its complexity and emotion, grounding abstract concerns in visceral cinematic detail and structure.
+And to share an understanding of the world primarily through a neurodivergent and theological lens.

-I create stories that illuminate the human experience in its fractured complexity, grounding abstract concerns in visceral, observational detail.
-Whether for the screen or the page, my focus is on the clarity of structure and the resonance of the human condition.

 I am available for new writing commissions and script consultancy.